 For more than 1,500 years, eggplant has been cultivated in India and China.
 Once trade routes were established, eggplant was imported to Europe by the Arabs and transported to Africa by the Persians.
 The Spaniards introduced it to the New World and by the 1800’s both white and purple varieties of eggplant could be found in American gardens.

 Eggplant is grown as an annual and requires warm temperatures.
 Plant eggplant after all danger of frost has passed in an area of full sun, in well-draining soil, with consistent moisture.
 Fruit can be harvested once it is one-third its full size and thereafter until the skin begins to dull, at which point it is over-mature and will be spongy in texture.

 As mentioned, most of us are familiar with S. melongena.
-This fruit is pear shaped, purple to dark purple and 6-9 inches long with a green calyx.
-This purple-black hue is the result of a water soluble flavonoid pigment, anthocyanin, which accounts for the red, purple and blue coloration in flowers, fruits and veggies.
+This fruit is pear shaped, purple to dark purple, and 6 to 9 inches (15-23 cm.) long with a green calyx.
+This purple-black hue is the result of a water-soluble flavonoid pigment, anthocyanin, which accounts for the red, purple, and blue coloration in flowers, fruits, and veggies.
 Other common eggplant varieties in this group include:

 - Black Magic

 - Black Bell

 There are a number of eggplant types with skin colors from blackish purple to vibrant purplish green, gold, white, and even bicolor or striped skin.
 Sizes and shapes vary depending upon the type of eggplant, and there are even those that are “ornamental,” which are actually edible but grown more for show.
 Eggplants are also known as ‘Aubergine’ outside of the United States.

 Additional Varieties of Eggplant

 - Sicilian, which is smaller than S. melongena with a wider base and skin streaked with purple and white.
 It is also called ‘Zebra’ or ‘Graffiti’ eggplant.